aishwaryadang/benchmarkandphone/index.md

 We created the tool in such a way so as to present a score, lower is better.
 These were our results when running our benchmark tool on the S9+ and OnePlus 6T.
 As you can see that even though the scoring systems differ, the S9+ performs better than the OnePlus 6T.
 The GeekBench scores are 1.5X better for the S9+, whereas our score is 2X better.
 We feel that if we can add more constraints to the score, we can make the score even better.
-This project led us to discover a lot of things w.r.t architectures, memory management, optimizations, etc. We wish to move forward with it and improve the benchmark tool, adding more single core computations, and maybe applying methods that could help us determine the power of the GPUs in the devices.
+This project led us to discover a lot of things with respect to architectures, memory management, optimizations, etc. We wish to move forward with it and improve the benchmark tool, adding more single core computations, and maybe applying methods that could help us determine the power of the GPUs in the devices.